 MY Mealivos Megaphone

 Megaphones focus soundwaves and send them across longer distances than the human voice is capable of reaching unaided.
-If you’re in a position where you need to address multiple people that are spread over a wide area, or you wish to speak directly to people in an environment which is otherwise too noisy for you to do so, you’ll probably require a megaphone.
+If you’re in a position where you need to address multiple people that are spread over a wide area, or you wish to speak directly to people in an environment which is otherwise too noisy for you to do so, you’ll probably require a one of these.

-An electric megaphone also makes use of an in-built microphone, amplifier and loudspeaker in order to make sure that you can really be heard.
+An electric one makes use of an in-built microphone, amplifier and loudspeaker in order to make sure that you can really be heard.

 The output of a megaphone usually ranges between about 5 and 50 Watts.
-Generally speaking, the higher the wattage, the louder the megaphone will be.
+Generally speaking, the higher the wattage, the louder it will be.

-You might see a megaphone being used during political protests, summer festivals, scouting jamborees, guided tours, public events of any kind (such as political rallies or PRIDE parades), sporting events, religious congregations, or even on film sets and Navy vessels.
-If you’re working at or near any events such as these, a megaphone could prove to be a very wise investment.
+You might see one being used during political protests, summer festivals, scouting jamborees, guided tours, public events of any kind (such as political rallies or PRIDE parades), events, religious congregations, or even on film sets and Navy vessels.
+If you’re working at or near any events such as these, it could prove to be a very wise investment.

 If you’ve ever talked through a used toilet roll tube or rolled a piece of paper into a conical shape in order to talk through it, you’ve probably somewhat re-created the invention of the megaphone, or at least it’s earliest ancestors.